naliferov/vos/README.md

 Ra is a virtual operating system.
 It uses Node.js and browser user interface.

 ## Installation
-* clone repository to your compoter;
+* clone repository to your device;
 * go to repository dir
 * make npm install;